-New Orleans was founded by the French, governed for forty years by the Spanish, and was also settled by large numbers of Germans, Italians, Irish and those of African-Caribbean descent.
-But the city also has a sizable population of Greeks, and every year descendents of one of the Western world’s oldest cultures celebrate their heritage with a festival celebrating all things pan-Hellenic.
+New Orleans was founded by the French and governed for 40 years by the Spanish.
+Large numbers of people of other descents settled here as well: German, Italian, Irish, African, Caribbean, and more.
+But the city also has a sizable population of Greek people, and every year members of the Greek community along with many others celebrate Greek heritage and all things pan-Hellenic.

-There is entertainment for all ages, from kids’ activities to fun things for the adults to do, like dancing or renting a canoe to ply the serene waters of Bayou St. John.
+There will be entertainment for all ages, from kids’ activities to fun things for the adults to do, like dancing or renting a canoe on Bayou St. John.
 Lucky winners of random drawings may win trips to Greece and the fabled Grecian isles of the Aegean and Mediterranean seas.
-Those who wish to take something Greek home with them can purchase the latest festival poster or other souvenirs and handcrafted items.
+Those who wish to take something Greek home with them can purchase the latest festival poster or other handcrafted souvenirs.